devconcept/multer-gridfs-storage/README.md

 `id` | The id of the stored file
 `grid` | The GridFS information of the stored file

-To see all the other properties of the file object check the Multer's github repository
+To see all the other properties of the file object check the Multer's [documentation](https://github.com/expressjs/multer#file-information).

 ## Events

 Each storage object is also a standard Node.js Event Emitter.
-This is done to ensure that some objects are made available to the developer after they are instantiated since some options generate asyncronous database connections that needs to be established before those objects are referenced.
+This is done to ensure that some objects are made available after they are instantiated since some options generate asyncronous database connections that needs to be established before those objects are referenced.